 How will it end?
 Will Mastodon remain antiviral?

-Or maybe the new mass of users will stay and change the culture of Mastodon making it a "hybrid", increasing its virality a bit.
+Or perhaps the new mass of users will stay and change the culture of Mastodon by making it a “hybrid”, increasing its virality a bit.
 The system is made in such a way that a single Mastodon server can also change its rules, focusing more on the virality of the contents.
 This doesn't force everyone else to do it, but it may affect them.

 Mastodon's success could, in other words, make it "popular", and less antiviral.
 Who can say?
 In any case, the next phase of Mastodon will be interesting.